Akatsuki06/AutonomousCarAI/README.md

 ## How does it works?

  1. Run ***game.exe*** in 512x384.
- 2. Once the red screen with the note "Press Space" appears run ***main.py***.
-Let main.py know the location of the game.
+ 2. Once the red screen with the note "Press Space" appears, run ***main.py***.
+Let main.py locate the game window.
 So don't press space until it finds the game screen.
  3. ***main.py*** will capture the location of the game and will ask whether to train, test or quit.
  4. Choose an option:
     - **Training**: use *w*, *a*, *s*, *d* to move the car on the road and press *q* to stop training.
 This will collect data and store it to `data/` folder.
 Once data has been collected, run ***model.py*** to create a trained model for the self-driving car in the `model/` folder.
 Now this model can be used for testing.